chemfiles/chemfiles.f03/doc/reference.rst

     Set the cell type

     :parameter integer type [kind=kind(CHFL_CELL_TYPES)]: the new type of the cell
     :optional integer status [optional]: The status code

-.. f:subroutine:: periodicity(x, y, z[, status])

-    Get the cell periodic boundary conditions along the three axis

-    :parameter logical x: the periodicity of the cell along the x axis.
-    :parameter logical y: the periodicity of the cell along the y axis.
-    :parameter logical z: the periodicity of the cell along the z axis.
-    :optional integer status [optional]: The status code

-.. f:subroutine:: set_periodicity(x, y, z[, status])

-    Set the cell periodic boundary conditions along the three axis

-    :parameter logical x: the new periodicity of the cell along the x axis.
-    :parameter logical y: the new periodicity of the cell along the y axis.
-    :parameter logical z: the new periodicity of the cell along the z axis.
-    :optional integer status [optional]: The status code

 .. f:subroutine:: free(status)